Mantaseus/Huion_Kamvas_Linux/README.md

     - Make sure that the x and y values for the points is limited between 0 and 1 inclusive
     - The first and last point are fixed at x=0 and x=1
 - Actions that must be performed when a button is clicked
-    - The script uses `xdotool` to perform these actions so the values for these actions can be any commands accepted by `xdotool`
+    - The script uses `evdev` events to perform these actions so the values for these actions can be any commands starting with `KEY_` or `BTN_`.
+For example:
-        - For example: Use `key a` to effectively execute `xdotool key a` which simulates the presseing of the `a` key on your keyboard
+        - Use `KEY_A` to effectively simulate the presseing of the `a` key on your keyboard
+        - You can also combine events like `KEY_LEFTSHIFT+KEY_A` to effectively press `Shift+a` when that action is fired
+    - You can use the `keyboard_events.py` to observe  which evdev events are fired when you press keys on your keyboard.
+Run it using the following command

+        ```
+        sudo python keyboard_events.py
+        ```
     - Leave the actions field empy if you don't to perform any action for that even
         - For example: You might not want actions to be performed when you touch the pen to the screen and want it behave like a normal mouse click.
 But the option if available in case you do want perform an action in that case.